-7 Reasons that the Colour of my Aquarium Fish look Different to the Photos
+7 Reasons that the Colour of my Aquarium Fish look different to the Photos

 Author: Chris Read Date Posted: 4 February 2018

-Aquarium fish colours are affected by several things.
+Growing beautiful fish Aquarium fish colours are affected by several things.
 Following simple guidelines and being patient will ensure that the colours of your fish are enhanced.

 An aquarium enthusiast from a small country town recently asked me if the PetWave juvenile Peacock Bass looked like the adults in the website product photo.
 Were they the same colour?
 When I investigated, I found the difference between the actual fish in the tank ready to send and the glamour shot of the adult male on the PetWave website was significant (check out the attached photos).